 You just can’t be expecting cocktails and wine lists—in the five days that I visited restaurants for lunch and dinner in all three towns, the only liquor I tasted was moonshine, made at the Great Smoky Distillery in Gatlinburg.
 Oh, and a few beers at a ballgame.

-Montgomery Biscuits take on the Tennessee Smokeys in Sevierville, But as a New Englander who is used to his dinnertime wine and favorite beers at every stop, it was refreshing for me to experience life in the country’s bible belt.
+But as a New Englander who is used to his dinnertime wine and favorite beers at every stop, it was refreshing for me to experience life in the country’s bible belt.

 It’s a place were patrons get up and dance wildly to banjo music in a country cooking restaurant while sipping sweet ice tea.
 Dance like crazy, laugh like kids, and do it all without benefit of adult beverages.
 Refreshing!